 An idealized combined wind and flood loss matrix based on Equation 8-21 is shown in Table 8-57.
+This simplified approach is currently used in Hazus for content and inventory losses, instead of the full sub-assembly approach.
+Users should check their results in case any adjustments are required.
 Note that the combined wind and flood loss estimate in each cell of the table is always less than or equal to the sum of the wind-only loss and flood-only loss shown in its column and row headings, respectively.